DRep-Collective/Landing/docs/fonts-colors/round-1.md

 - [Digital Accessibility: Color](https://dap.berkeley.edu/learn/accessibility-basics/color)
 - More links at bottom

+### Logo color:
+- could be `#D33E43 (Poppy)` which is easily visible on both white/black visible but may cause visually-impaired issues.
+- otherwise we can use one of the primary or secondary colors.
+- a quick/crude mockup was creaetd in Procreate with a similar color - link here in future

 ### **__Fonts:__**
 - None selected
 - Suggest nothing fancy.
 Fonts must be available across OSes (Linux, Win, MacOS, iOS, iPadOS, Android, GrapheneOS, others?)